Neptune Blog

 Steps for creating ECR repository

-1. Go to AWS ECR -> Get started (create repository)
+1. Go to AWS ECR -> Get started (create repository).

-2. In Visibility settings select Private.
+2. In “Visibility settings” select Private.

-3. Define repository name.
+3. Define the repository name.

-4. Click Create repository.
+4. Click “Create repository”.

-Creating ECR repository
+Creating an ECR repository using Amazon ECR.

-Creating ECR repository | Source: Author
+Creating an ECR repository using Amazon ECR | Source: Author

 For ECS service, we would need to create:

-• Task definition (required to run Docker containers in Amazon ECS)
+• Task definition (required to run Docker containers in Amazon ECS).

 Steps for creating ECS task definition